daseanbennett3/MASL/STEP-BY-STEP PROCESS.md

 8. END the IF-ELSE Statment with a TRY: Finish the IF-ELSE statement with the "catch all" ie the ELSE being availvale if the previous 3 condtions have passed.
 9. TRY in the ELSE: Start the TRY WITH OPENing up the the input in the [1] as an F string that will be read AS a CSVFILE
 10. Read the CSV File That Was Just Created: created a variable equal to a csv.DictReader that takes in the CSVFILE as its parameter
 11. Read Through Every Row: Read through each_row in the variable that was created as the csv.DictReader
+12. C